 Version 1.1 of the Clinical Data Acquisition Standards Harmonization (CDASH) was developed with participation from organizations in all three ICH regions (US, Europe and Japan).
-The standard describes the basic recommended data collection fields for 18 domains; including demographics, adverse events, and other common domains that are common to most therapeutic areas and phases of clinical research.
+The standard describes the basic recommended data collection fields for 18 domains, including demographics, adverse events, and other common domains that are common to most therapeutic areas and phases of clinical research.
 In addition, CDASH V 1.1 includes implementation guidelines and best practice recommendations, regulatory references and other information on the CDASH project.

-This supplement expands the Adverse Event (AE) domain in the current CDASH standard to include additional data elements for the capture of serious adverse event information in an SAE form to facilitates Sponsor generation of an E2B message for electronic reporting of an Individual Case Safety Report (ICSR) to Health Authorities.
+This supplement expands the Adverse Event (AE) domain in the current CDASH standard to include additional data elements for the capture of serious adverse event information in an SAE form to facilitate Sponsor generation of an E2B message for electronic reporting of an Individual Case Safety Report (ICSR) to Health Authorities.

 CDISC CDASH-SAE Addendum Public Review Comments